chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `onReset(): void`
 This handler is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question`.
-Tells the embedded asset that there is a new try and the question should be activated an all answers reseted.
+Tells the embedded asset that a new attempt has been started and the question should be activated an all answers reset.

 Example:
 ```TypeScript